 During Soviet times, both the husband and wife had to earn money to take care of the family these days, some wives do not have to work.
-This is a symbol of status if the family can live comfortably solely on the husband’s income [What Is Employment Like in Russia?].
+This is a symbol of status if the family can live comfortably solely on the husband’s income.
 Families may have domestic servants, such as nannies and cleaners.
 Many of these domestics are former professionals, such as teachers and engineers.
 They often choose to work for well-off families because they earn more working for the wealthy than for the state.

 Russians’ relationships with children are rather strict while at the same time doting.
 Children are expected to do exactly what they are told with little choice.
 They are well taken care of, often overfed and overdressed.
 The children are observed with care.
 For instance, one might commonly hear on the playground “Don’t run–you’ll sweat and catch a cold.”
 You might witness a mother scolding her child one minute and not long after smothering her or him with affection.